fl101/awardfares-blog/_posts/2023-09-22-eurobonus-tips-2023.md

 ### 10. Travel Off-Peak

-While this doesn't necessarily earn you more points, you'll often find that redeeming points during off-peak seasons requires fewer points than peak seasons.
-Thus, you can get more value from your points by traveling when there's less demand.
+Avoiding busy seasons can help you get award flights in the cheapest fares such as SAS Go.
+During holidays and high season, those seats ran out fast, and it's particularly hard to book award travel for groups and families.
+It's also hard to find upgrades using the Fly Premium benefit.

+During the peak season you might also see that SAS website suggests using the Points+Cash option, which lets you pay for part of the trip using your EuroBonus points as money.
+Most often, you will see that the prices are incredibly expensive.

+If you have the flexibility to accommodate your travels for the slow seasons, you'll find a ton of seats available at great prices.

-You can check EuroBonus point chart [when redeeming flights on SAS](https://www.flysas.com/en/eurobonus/points/fly-with-points/point-chart/) here, and when [redeeming on Star Alliance here](https://www.flysas.com/en/eurobonus/points/fly-with-points/star-alliance-point-chart/).
+Check EuroBonus point chart [when redeeming flights on SAS](https://www.flysas.com/en/eurobonus/points/fly-with-points/point-chart/) here, and when [redeeming on Star Alliance here](https://www.flysas.com/en/eurobonus/points/fly-with-points/star-alliance-point-chart/).

 ## Get started, and stay tuned.